Coherence-Anchored Structural Model of Nucleons

 Predicted |

-5 Mass split
+5 Mass Split

-Anchoring cost
+Anchoring cost difference:

-A full minimisation on a
+A full cost minimisation on a 5 fm cube reproduces the same three-sheet

-7 Next pages
+7 Next Pages

-- Magnetic moments → Magnetic-Moment Structures
+- Magnetic-moment integrals → Magnetic-Moment Structures

-- Numerical solver → 3-D Envelope Implementation
+- Numerical solver code → 3-D Envelope Implementation